The Magnificent Seven Deadly Sins (1971)

 Spike plays a man who dies of old age while waiting for an apple to drop from a tree, Marty Feldman stands around waiting for a tree to fall down rather than bother to walk around it, and David Lodge is a man trying to sleep, who simply puts a bowl on his chest when leaking water keeps dripping onto him.

-Meanwhile, another man refuses to save a man who's drowning because he still has ten minutes left on his deck chair ticket, and Madeline Smith and Cardew Robinson are a honeymooning couple who have a dull wedding night because they are in separate beds.
+Meanwhile, another man refuses to save someone from drowning because he still has ten minutes left on his deck chair ticket, and Madeline Smith and Cardew Robinson are a honeymooning couple who have a dull wedding night because they are in separate beds.
 This last idea doesn't quite work, as it's more like a lack of imagination than slothfulness.
 The man in the deck chair is not really slothful either, he's more like a penny-pinching miser.

 Still, this absurdist short is at least unusual and composer Roy Budd is obviously enjoying himself, providing the sequence with an energetic old time silent movie score.